cbg-ethz/pangolin/doc/pangolin_code_documentation.md

 The autoamtion is started by launching it's docker container on the wiseDB VM and interacts with Euler (sHPC) and databases such as b-fabric and SPSP.
 Additionally backups are done on the bewi08 VM.

 **Status Files**
 Generally status files are created directly on wisedb in `workdir/status.
 If a command is executed on euler (with the batman.sh script) status files are created on euler and synced to wisedb.

 # Main Working Folders
+**V-pipe**
+There is one v-pipe installation which is called from everywhere (all the viruses): '/cluster/project/pangolin/V-pipe'

+**work-vp-test**
+Working folder to run lollipop for covid.
+Points also at '/cluster/project/pangolin/V-pipe'.
+This should be included in the future in pangolin/working (main covid working directory).

 **Covid**
 The SARS CoV19 directory where the regular analysis takes place (lollipop) is `/cluster/project/pangolin/work-vp-test`
    - corresponding blacklist: `/cluster/project/pangolin/lollipop_blacklist.txt`
 - the vpipe is run in : `/cluster/project/pangolin/working` (go here to check the slurm-out of vpipe)
+   - in the slurm-out (main) it tells you which batches it checks for new samples, but this does not mean that it runs on all of these batches, it only checks if there are samples that have not yet been aligned by v-pipe!
+- config files for covid vpipe: `/cluster/project/pangolin/test_automation/pangolin/pangolin_src`

+#### Automation
+The folder for the covid autoamtion on euler is: '/cluster/project/pangolin/test_automation/pangolin' '/cluster/project/pangolin/test_automation' is the main folder in the covid automation.
+However, the working in test_automation is outdated and we use '/cluster/project/pangolin/working'.
+In this working folder there is also the results directory (huge directory which sould not me copied!) - this will be restructured soon.

 **RSV**
 For RSV it is `/cluster/project/pangolin/rsv_pipeline`